vasyl83/SV07update/README.md

 ![usb boot](<images/Screenshot 2024-03-14 212446.png>)

-Once the boot is completed you should see on the screen a line `mkspi login: root (automatic login)`
+Once the boot is completed you should see on the screen `mkspi login: root (automatic login)`

 ![root auto login](<images/Screenshot 2024-03-14 212713.png>)

-Once it finishes booting you will be prompted to create root password, enter anything.
-Select your prefered shell (I use zsh), and once it asks you to create a new user, press Ctrl-C to abort and drop into the shell.
-You are now booted into USB.
+Once it finishes booting, you will be prompted to create root password, enter anything.
+Select your preferored shell (I use zsh), and once it asks you to create a new user, press Ctrl-C to abort and drop into the shell.
+You are now booted from USB.

 ## 4. Confirming USB boot